medusajs/medusa/docs/content/development/scheduled-jobs/create.md

 ---
-description: 'Learn how to create a scheduled job in the Medusa backend.
+description: 'Learn how to create a scheduled job in Medusa.
 The scheduled job in this example will simply change the status of draft products to published.'
 addHowToData: true
 ---